Millennium Child Support Group

 Tackling Poverty Is Key

-Millennium Child Support Group looks for new partnership to have a larger range of actions that reflect the complexity and scale of the problem and targets its root causes.
-Building on the strong national action plans of the governments, the partnership will seek to expand investment in several critical are
+Millennium Child Support Group seeks new partnerships that offer a broader range of actions reflecting the complexity and scale of the problem, targeting its root causes.
+Building on the strong national action plans of governments, the partnership will seek to expand investment in several critical areas, such as achieving an adequate standard of living for cocoa farmers, expanding access to quality education, and increasing support for child development (including health, nutrition, and water and sanitation).